ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A digest represents the value of a hashing operation together with the hash algorithm used.
 The type of the digest algorithm identifier can be either `int` or `text`.
-When carried as an integer value, it is interpreted according to the "Named Information Hash Algorithm Registry" {{-named-info}}.
+When carried as an integer value, it is interpreted according to the "COSE Algorithms" sub-registry of the {{!IANA.cose}} registry.
 When it is carried as `text`, there are no requirements with regards to its format.
 In general, the `int` encoding is RECOMMENDED.
 The `text` encoding should only be used when the `digest` type conveys reference value